IT3038C/IT3038C.github.io/docs/week-7.md

 Run GetIP one more time.

 When it comes to code reuse, writing modules is vital.
 PowerShell V5 comes pre-built with module importing in mind.
-In fact, they’ve launched a whole website dedicated to module installation.
+In fact, they've launched a whole website dedicated to module installation.

-One issue with PowerShell is that it doesn’t save our modules when we import them.
+One issue with PowerShell is that it doesn't save our modules when we import them.
 We can fix this by editing our $profile.
-We first need to create this file, as it doesn’t exist by default:
+We first need to create this file, as it doesn't exist by default:

 ```powershell
 new-item -path $profile -itemtype file -force